yno6/Hunter-n-Ghost/README.md

                         4. Now you should be able to see the printed info, and user input prompt to further run the program
                            after giving apropriate user inputs.

-## Bonuses: I have included the Documentation (1%) bonus
-            -> All .h files have the deoxygen method commenting/documenting of the functions.
-And all the other files have appropriate                     commenting in each function to understand all the steps taken, and how the program functions.

-## Credits:
-- Developed by Yashvi N.

 ## Sources:
 - COMP 2401 Intro to Systems Programming Course @ Carelton University
-  - instructions and final project guidelines/specifications
-  - lecture slides and chapter codes from the textbook
-  - previous assignments for better understanding of the many similar parts of the code
-  - textbook chapter 2, 3, & 4 in particular to gain a deeper understanding of the concepts to implement in the the project